 Longer swards with copious invertebrates and seeds support a more numerous and varied small mammal and bird population, including sparrows and finches, feeding on them.

-Some species associated with grassland also require habitat features such as patches of bare ground.
-Adjacent areas such as hedgerows, scrub and woodland support species requiring places to nest and roost as well as feed, for example yellow hammer.
+Some species associated with grassland also require other habitat features such as patches of bare ground.
+Adjacent areas such as hedgerows, scrub and woodland support species requiring places to nest and roost as well as feed, for example Yellow Hammer.

 Species supported by grassland

-Grasslands support farmland birds such as lapwing, grey and red partridge, skylark, yellow hammer, linnet and other finches.
+Grasslands support farmland birds such as Lapwing, Grey Partridge, Skylark, Yellow Hammer, Linnet and other finches.

 A wide range of invertebrates including solitary bees and wasps, bumblebees, butterflies, moths, and grasshoppers.